On-Device Inference versus Wireless Streaming: Energy-Efficient Multi-Modal Deep Learning for Wearable Cardiovascular Patches: Methodology

 \section{Methodology}

-Our system (Fig. \ref{fig:system}) includes three components: sensing (ECG and PCG), processing (classification) and communication upon anomaly detection.
-We assume the use of a resource-constrained healthcare sensor patch to run these operations on.
-All of these operations incur computational cost, memory requirements (silicon area) and energy cost.
-However, we limit the scope of this section to the analysis of the processing portion of the pipeline, since this is the portion in which our model is applied.
+The system pipeline (Fig.~\ref{fig:system}) comprises three components: sensing (ECG and PCG), processing (classification) and communication on anomaly detection.
+We assume the use of a resource-constrained healthcare sensor patch.
+All of these operations incur computational cost, memory requirements (silicon area), and energy cost.
+The scope of this section is limited to the processing portion of the pipeline, since this is where our model is applied.